What Happens After Arrest? Florida Laws

 The Same Arrest Process

-It does not matter if you are arrested in Daytona or Lakeland, the process for arrest is standardized, and should be the same for any city in Florida.
-It is a violation of your rights for officers of the law to not adhere to the strict rules associated with the process of arrest, and can be defended in the court of law if an officer is outside of his/her standard arrest procedures.
+It does not matter if you are arrested in Daytona or Lakeland, the process for arrest is standardized and should be the same for any city in Florida.
+It is a violation of your rights for officers of the law to not adhere to the strict rules associated with the process of arrest and can be defended in a court of law if an officer is outside of his/her standard arrest procedures.

 Serving Florida